Which option is best for your marketing?

 Gated or ungated content?

-Instead, here are six questions you should be asking to decide whether or not to gate your content:
+Instead, here are six questions you should ask to decide whether to gate your content:

 Question #1: “How does gating my content benefit my audience?”

 By “What’s in it for them,” I’m not referring to the value or benefit they’ll get from consuming your content.
 I’m referring to the value they’ll get directly because you gate your content.

 For example, let’s say you’re creating an ebook on a topic like lead generation.

 You go to LinkedIn and make an announcement for people to send their emails in your DM so they’ll get updated when it’s published.

 And you tell them they’ll be joining your email list if they register.

 So those who sign up get the benefit of knowing when you publish the book.

 This is good marketing — because there’s a direct benefit they get from you gating the content: a notification for when your ebook gets published.